andrw85/salty/README.md

 # Salty
 Salty is another open implementation of a password management system.

+security principles for hashing: https://crackstation.net/hashing-security.htm#normalhashing

 ## TODOS:

+- remove dependency to Cocoon.
+Store the salt unencrypted plus the rest of the data encrypted.
+Salt must be same number of bytes as the hashing function.
+Change salt anytime user tries accessing the file with a valid password.

-- Create a web client using wasm.
+- Continue creating the web client using egui-eframe.

-- Investigate whether secure syncing between different computers would be possible using some kind of authentication mechanism (maybe using some p2p protocol).

 - Increment tests

 ## Running the help command

 ```
 $ salty
 salty 0.1.0
 Andrew O'Doherty <andrew.olv@gmail.com>
 Salty is an open implementation of a password management system.